 The Guide uses the term "process" to mean ongoing evaluation.
-You have developed and communicated your psychological health and safety plan and it has rolled out, is it working as intended?
+You have developed and communicated your psychological health and safety plan and it has rolled out.
+It is working as intended?

 Evaluation is usually best considered right from the beginning - in the planning phase.
 What are you going to measure?
 How are you going to measure it?
+And when are you going to measure it?
 Then, given your results, how are you going to respond or adjust your plan?
 While it may be a bit pessimistic, the fact is that nothing goes as expected.
 There will always be bumps but the key is to learn from mistakes and make adjustments.